Siege of Château Gaillard: Historical and Political Context

+The Fall of Normandy would not come simply as a result of the actions of these two Kings, but also due to the role of their vessels.
+The Norman lords would play a key role in the collapse of the English crowns control of its Norman territories.
+Motivated by a fear of their castles falling under siege, their incomes eroding, and being forced to fight their neighbors and relatives, many of these nobles would become alienated from John, with some eventually revolting such as Count Robert of Sees.

+Phillip would end up framing the conquest of the English held territories in france as a restoration of lands which had rightfully belonged to the French crown.
+After he would finally take back all of Normandy, Philip would notethat it had been 326 years since these lands were held the wealthy city of Rouen, Normandy’s capital, and that the land that had once been conquered and stolen from the Frankish King was in turn conquered by Phillip.
+As a result, the taking of the Château Gaillard was not only a military conquest of the English held lands within France, but a righting of past conquests by King Johns ancestor Rollo, restoring the land to its rightful French owners.

 Dispositions

 King Philip wished to take control of Normandy.
 The castle at Château Gaillard was the key to the campaign, but he did not move against it directly.
 Instead he attacked a number of lesser castles in the surrounding area, effectively isolating Château Gaillard and ensuring that his operations were not threatened by nearby forces.
-Having the relief of the castle, Philip then set about reducing it by siege.
+Having prevented the relief of the castle, Philip then set about reducing it by siege.
 It would be a slow process, for Château Gaillard was a powerful fortress.

-The defenders were of course tied to their base, the castle.
+The defenders, under the command of Roger de Lacy, were of course tied to their base, the castle.
+De Lacy was in charge of denying Philip access to the river crossing which the castle guarded in order to prevent him from further campaigning into Normandy.
 They could come out to make local counterattacks, but for the most part they had to simply remain within the defenses and try to counter the moves that Philip made.
 The Anglo-Normans took the precaution of destroying the bridge, making a river crossing difficult.

 Philip's forces first filled the ditch and broke through the palisade that defended it.
 This gave access to the castle proper, and it was necessary before any real operations could be undertaken.
 A bridge of boats, defended by ingenious floating towers mounted on boats, was set up to allow the French army to move back and forth.
 With his communications secure and access to the castle now gained, Philip began the work of reducing its defenses so if wars happened they would partake in easier battles for themselves.